syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-find-DisplayElement-Type.md

 ---
 layout: post
-title: How to find DisplayElement Type
+title: How to find DisplayElement Type | WindowsForms | Syncfusion
 description: How to find DisplayElement Type
 platform: WindowsForms
 control: GridGrouping